Almerigo Grilz: Politician and war journalist

 In the mid-1980s he became a full-time freelance war journalist, resigning his seat in the Trieste City Council.
 His job kept him away from home for 10 months a year.
-He witnessed all the conflicts from mid 70's, from the Soviet occupation of Afghanistan to the Israeli’s operation in Lebanon; the conflicts between Druses and Christian Maronites; and the Myanmar-Thailand border war between Keren minority and Myanmar regulars.
+He witnessed all the conflicts from mid 70's, from the Soviet occupation of Afghanistan to the Israeli's operation in Lebanon; the conflicts between Druses and Christian Maronites; and the Myanmar-Thailand border war between Keren minority and Myanmar regulars.
 His reportages were sold all over the world and bought by CBS, France 3 and NBC.
 These important networks would subsequently hire Grilz as correspondent in other parts of the world.
 On a direct NBC request Grilz followed the Communist Philippine Guerrilla and the elections that led to the fall of the late Philippines dictator Ferdinand Marcos and the subsequent election of Corazon Aquino.

 The Albatros press agency

-In 1983 together with Gian Micalessin and Fausto Biloslavo, he founded the “Albatros Press Agency”.
-This agency would produce reportages, documentaries and articles, from every part of the world, where revolutions and war were fought.
+In 1983 together with Gian Micalessin and Fausto Biloslavo, Grilz founded the "Albatros Press Agency".
+This agency would produce reportages, documentaries and articles, from every part of the world, where revolutions and wars were fought.

-The agency sold a lot of its productions to foreign television networks, in particular in US and UK; also in Italy Albatros managed to sell its products to important networks, such as the Panorama weekly magazine and the Italian 1st TV channel news or TG Uno, this despite the high prejudice of the major Italian network for those who were considered culturally close to the MSI-DN right-wing party.
+The agency mainly sold its productions to foreign television networks, in particular in the United States and the United Kingdom.
+In Italy Albatros managed to sell its products to important national media, such as the Panorama weekly magazine and TG1, the flagship television newscast of Rai 1, the leading Italian Television Channel.
+This despite the prevalent prejudice in most of the Italian cultural and media environment against those who were considered culturally close to the MSI-DN right-wing party.